 On July 27, 2022, we consummated the closing of a private placement pursuant to Section 4(a)(2) and/or Regulation 506(b) of the Securities Act (the "Private Placement").
 Pursuant to the terms and conditions of the Securities Purchase Agreement, dated as of July 25, 2022 (the "Purchase Agreement"), by and among the Company and certain institutional investors named on the signature pages thereto (the "Purchasers").
-At the closing of the Private Placement, the Company issued (i) 700,000 shares of common stock (the "Placement Shares"), (ii) 3,300,000 prefunded warrants (the "Prefunded Warrants"); (iii) 4,000,000 Series A preferred investment options (the "Series A Preferred Investment Options, and together with the "Series A Preferred Investment Options, the "Prefunded Warrants").
+At the closing of the Private Placement, the Company issued (i) 700,000 shares of common stock (the "Placement Shares"), (ii) 3,300,000 prefunded warrants (the "Prefunded Warrants"); (iii) 4,000,000 Series A preferred investment options (the "Series A Preferred Investment Options"); and (iv) 4,000,000 Series B preferred investment options, the "Perferred Investment Options" and collectively with the Prefunded Warrants, the "Warrants").
 The purchase price of each Placement Share and associated Preferred Investment Options was \$5.00 and the purchase price of each Prefunded Warrant and associated Preferred Investment Options was \$4.9999.